AhmedNasser1601/ImageFilters/README.md

 b.
 Quick sort

 3. Display two graphs (one for the alpha-trim and other for adaptive median) to show the execution time against different window sizes (3, 5, 7,…) of different methods.

-Documentation
-1. Determine which method is better in each filter based on your results?
-Explain why?